 Teachmint’s Role in Digital Learning

-Teachmint offers a revolutionary integrated school platform with a load of features that help in digitizing day to day operations of schools and colleges.
+Teachmint offers a revolutionary learning management system with a load of features that help in digitizing day to day operations of schools and colleges.
 With performance management, teachers can easily track students' performance and design the course curriculum accordingly.
 This platform also makes collaboration between teachers and students possible with the help of its Online Whiteboard feature.
 Both of them can illustrate their observations on a single Whiteboard and can be shared across the classrooms.
 These features and the integrated school platform are aligned with the government’s initiative of Digital India.

 The Opportunity - SDG 04